15 Terrifying Facts About John Carpenter’s Halloween

 Halloween fans looking to see the Myers home in its original location are out of luck: In 1987, it was relocated from its location at 709 Meridian Avenue in South Pasadena, California, after it was slated to be demolished.
 The home is now located at 1000 Mission Street in South Pasadena, and it won't be going anywhere.
 The home was named a historical landmark in the city of South Pasadena, not only because of its cinematic history but also because the house itself dates back to 1888 and is thought to be the oldest surviving residential structure in the city.

-13. At the time of shooting, the house really was abandoned.
+13. At the time of shooting, the Myers's house really was abandoned.

 The scenes of the Myers house looking dilapidated were actually how the crew found it and they shot it as is.
 It wasn’t until the last shot on the last day of production (which is actually the first shot in the movie) that the entire crew banded together to paint the house and dress it with furniture to make it look lived-in.

-14. Carpenter completed the entire score for Halloween by himself in just three days.
+14. John Carpenter completed the entire score for Halloween by himself in just three days.

 The director usually does all the music for his own films, and his theme for the movie came from a simple drumming exercise for the bongos that his father had taught him when he was a child.

-15. Carpenter filmed new scenes after the fact.
+15. John Carpenter filmed new scenes after the fact.

 To fill a two-hour time slot needed for television broadcasts of Halloween, Carpenter filmed additional scenes during the production of Halloween II (which Carpenter co-wrote and co-produced, but did not direct) that primarily featured Donald Pleasence and Jamie Lee Curtis.
 The new scenes include Dr. Loomis at a hearing to review young Michael’s incarceration at the sanitarium and confronting a young Michael in his room, Loomis discovering Michael has escaped and scrawled the word “Sister” on his door, and a concerned Laurie asking her friend Lynda about the man she keeps seeing around their neighborhood.